How to Enable Adobe Flash Player in Chrome, Firefox, Opera, and Edge

 In this guide, we are using Google Chrome version 66.
-If you are using a different version, settings might also be different.
-Google Chrome usually updates automatically and so you should always have the latest version.
+If you are using a different version, the settings might also be different.
+Google Chrome usually updates automatically, and so you should always have the latest version.

 To enable Adobe Flash Player in Google Chrome, simply type "chrome://settings/content" into the address bar and press Enter.
 You will see a list of content settings - find "Flash" and click it.